Barriers to Effective Communication

 - Selective perception: The receiver may make a world of his own around himself.
 He projects his interest and expectations as he decodes messages.
 He may only take that much piece of information, which may suit his world of thinking.
-As a result, the person acquires incomplete and inappropriate information, which influence the communication process.
-Having a poor self-concept or self-understanding, or a poor understanding of other can cause perceptual distortions.
+As a result, the person acquires incomplete and inappropriate information, which influences the communication process.
+Having a poor self-concept or self-understanding, or a poor understanding of others can cause perceptual distortions.

 - Halo effect: People do not listen carefully because of impressions based on earlier encounters.
 Even one of the parties having a halo effect will disrupt the flow of communication.

 - Poor attention and Retention: About half of the information, if not properly retained, is lost.
-The sender may suffer from each a problem.
+The sender may suffer from each problem.
 It also said that about 30% of the information is lost in each oral transmission.
 Human memory may not always retain what it is told.
 This causes communication breakdown and necessitates the repetition of the message using several channels

-- Inattention: The preoccupied mind of the receiver and the reluctant non-listening is one of the major psychologies barriers.
+- Inattention: The preoccupied mind of the receiver and the reluctant non-listening is one of the major psychological barriers.
 It is because of it that people do not react to ideas/messages received in communication.

 - Undue importance of written words: The undue importance given to the written words may lead to loss of information.
 The successive information is not accurate and right.
 Written communication often tells what is to be done but not why it should be done.
 It takes the persuasive quality.

-- Closed Mind: Limited intellectual background, limited reading and narrow interests can cause a person’s mind to be narrow.
+- Closed Mind: Limited intellectual background, limited reading, and narrow interests can cause a person’s mind to be narrow.
 This limits the ability to take in new ideas.
 People with closed minds do not take in any new information or suggestions to change.